 You will be required to stop drinking any drink that may contain caffeine for 24 hours prior to the scan.
 You will need to fast from midnight prior.
-A member of staff will contact you to determine if you will need to cease any medications prior to the scan.
+A staff member will contact you to determine if you will need to cease any medications prior to the scan.
 Please bring a list of any medications with you.

 If there is any chance you may be pregnant or you are breastfeeding, please contact us directly for specific instructions.